Brown marmorated stink bug (Halyomorpha halys)

 Western tarnished plant bug (Lygus hesperus) and other Lygus spp.

 Pest description and crop damage Adult stink bugs are all shield-shaped, with a triangle-shaped section in the middle of their backs.
-They are generally up to about 0.5-0.6 inch long.
-The name stink bug refers to the strong odor the insects can emit if alarmed.
-The consperse stink bug is pale brown, yellow underneath with red antennae.
+They are generally up to about 0.5 to 0.6 inch long.
+The name "stink bug" refers to the strong odor that the insects can emit if alarmed or harmed.
+The consperse stink bug is pale brown, yellow on the underside and has red antennae.
+Brown marmorated stink bugs (BMSB) are brown, resemble tree bark, and have white bands on their antennae.
 The western boxelder bug is about 0.5 inch long and one-third as wide.
-Adults are mostly black and have three red lines on the pronotum of the thorax and several fine red lines on each wing.
+Adults are mostly black and have three red lines on the pronotum of the thorax (one down the center) and several fine red lines on each wing.
 The wings lie flat on the bug's back when it is at rest.
 The abdomen is red.
 The young nymphs are bright red and when about half-grown become marked with black and begin to develop black wing pads.
 Adult lygus bugs are oval, about 0.19 inch long with a light yellow 'V' on the back.
 The bugs feed on developing leaves, flowers and fruit, which kills the tissue around the feeding site.
-They pierce fruit and cause "catfacing."
+They pierce fruit and cause fruit "catfacing."

 Biology and life history Adults overwinter in groundcover.
 They feed early in the season on weeds and may move later into other host plants.
 Stink bug damage is worse in dry summers, when alternative hosts dry up sooner in the season.

-Eliminate weeds that serve as protection and early season food for the insect.
+Eliminate weeds that serve as protection and food for the bugs early in the season.

 Management-chemical control: HOME USE